karimjamali/terraform-aws-segmentation-firenet/README.md

 It builds the following:

-Aviatrix Transit FireNet in AWS (with Fortinet FortiGate Firewall) with 2 spokes.
+Aviatrix Transit with FireNet having Palo Alto Networks VM-series Firewalls.
+Another Aviatrix Transit without FireNet.
+2 Spoke VPCs (Prod/Dev) attached to Aviatrix Transit with FireNet.
+1 Spoke VPC (Shared Services) attached to the other Aviatrix Transit (Without Firenet).
 Aviatrix Transit in Azure with 2 spokes.
 Aviatrix Transit in GCP with 1 spoke.
-Ubuntu VMs with password authentication (1 per spoke).
-Multi-Cloud Segmentation (2 security domains, no connection policy).
+3 x Ubuntu VMs with Key Pairs where each Ubuntu VM lies in one spoke.

 Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS).
 Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS).
 Egress FQDN gateway in Azure Spoke 1 and 2.